 Burnout isn’t a mindset failure.
 It’s a design problem.
 Learn how intentional business design replaces constant effort & creates sustainable momentum

-Most creators don’t burn out because they’re weak, lazy, or unmotivated.
+Most creators don’t break down because they’re weak, lazy, or unmotivated.

 This post is part of the AllieVerse OS, a clarity-first operating system for creators who want direction instead of chaos.